kursad-k/o3de_blender_bridge/README.md

 **Forked from https://github.com/o3de/o3de**

 This repository is for continuing the work on the O3DE->Blender bridge.
 This add-on currently is WIP.
 The plan for the next version is outlined below.
+This bridge add-on might be hosted under O3DE later.

-- [ ] Version bumps and Blender 4.x compatibility enhancement
+- [ ] Version bumps and Blender 4.x compatibility enhancement.

-- [ ] Change the license to Blender compliant GPL license
+- [ ] Change the license to Blender compliant GPL license.

-- [ ] Collections based workflow
+- [ ] Collections based workflow.

-- [ ] GLTF support
+- [ ] GLTF support.

-- [ ] Drop FBX support
+- [ ] Flatten multiple actions into a single animation channel for the export.

-- [ ] Flatten multiple actions into a single animation channel
+- [ ] Export action clips as individual FBX files.

-- [ ] Export animations as multiple FBX files
+- [ ] Sample O3DE asset pack.

-- [ ] Sample O3DE asset pack
+- [ ] Provide Mannequin Man.

-- [ ] Provide Mannequin Man
+- [ ] Drop FBX support.